 Without understanding the why you are sometimes doomed to random luck to hit on the best approaches.

-Collecting Emotional Feedback
+Perfect for Collecting Emotional Feedback

 Similarly, surveys are the best way to collect emotional feedback from your customers.
 If you want to know which of your products features and elements excites them and which anger them them then a survey is your best bet.